mbacovsky/foreman_cli_draft/signo_integration/README.md

 Things to solve
 ---------------

-* How to handle attempt to auth with invalid cert (error/try to get new secret)
+* How to handle attempt to auth with invalid cert? (error/try to get new secret)
-* Should be passing password on commandline
+* Shouldn't we remove passing passwords as parameter on commandline?
+What use cases it could brake?
+UX?
-* How to protect stored secrets on client
+* How to protect stored secrets on client?